-You can either donate £25 or £50.
-A donation of £25, for example, could cover the cost of two fruit bushes, and £50 could pay for a rare Lancashire apple tree, which we are trying to re-establish in the area.
+You can donate £5, £12.50, £25 or £50.
+A donation of £12.50, for example, could cover the cost of a fruit bush, and £50 could pay for a rare Lancashire apple tree, which we are trying to re-establish in the area.
 You can visit @theGrange as part of our Places and Faces visits to find out more about the project and see where your donation will go.

-How much carbon do you produce and how many trees would it take to off-set?
+How much carbon do you produce and how can you off-set it?

 Find out more about @theGrange and their green projects by Cath Powell MBE, Development Manager

 @theGrange is a new community hub on the Grange Park estate in Blackpool, one of the largest social housing estates in England.
 It was a former training centre which bore no relevance to the local community.
 In just 18 months the centre has become the hub and focus for the community with many events, activities and workshops etc taking place.
 The statistics speak for themselves: over 340 volunteers, 10,480 participants, 92 activities (some weekly) leading to a 33% reduction in antisocial behaviour, a 61% reduction in deliberate fires, and 623 adult learners accessing courses.